jcm-1/sg3_4-reverse/README.md

 Allows creation of new pages directly on a computer, or editing pages you've downloaded from a SpectraGen.

 ## Scripts To Do/Plans
-**WXWrite** - needs to be converted to python for cross platform support
 **WXProcessor** - a script that can receive piped weather data, format it, and stream it to the Spectragen.
 Useful for integration into other toolchains.
 **SendProcessor** - a script that can receive piped page data, format it, and stream it to the Spectragen.
 Useful for integration into other toolchains.
 **FetchProcessor** - a script that can receive piped fetch commands, format them, and stream them to the SpectraGen, then save the result to file or pipe it elsewhere.
 Useful for integration into other toolchains.